What Is a Firewall?

 Checking and managing your firewall

 Regularly checking and managing your firewall is crucial for maintaining network security.
 To verify the status of your firewall, you can access the settings on your router or endpoint devices.
-Most modern routers and operating systems provide user-friendly interfaces for configuring firewall settings, allowing you to review and adjust security rules as needed.
+Most modern routers and operating systems provide user-friendly interfaces for configuring firewall settings, allowing you to review and adjust security rules, network address translation (NAT) policies, and access controls as needed.

 For more advanced management, you can use specialized tools and services to optimize firewall security.
 These tools can help you automate the process of updating security policies, integrating threat intelligence, and monitoring network traffic.
 By leveraging these resources, you can ensure that your firewall is always up to date and capable of defending against the latest threats.